sisidjidji/Cm/README.md

 # Welcome To Reading01:

-In this reading we are going to talk about [Github](https://github.com/ )
+In this reading we are going to talk about [Github](https://github.com/ ) .the followings are the topics of this reading:

  1. GitHub Pages
-   1.1 Learning about GitHub
+   - Learning about GitHub
-   1.2 Using GitHub
+   - Using GitHub
-      * create a repository
+      - create a repository
-      * Some Git commend
+      - Some Git commend

  2. GitHub Markdown Syntax
-   2.1 define markdown
+   - define markdown
-   2.2 some markdown syntax
+   - 2.2 some markdown syntax